+Parents may drop students off beginning at 7:35am.
 Please refer to Appendix A for the traffic flow pattern and parking information at Mt.
 Vernon.
 All visitors to Grace Academy should only enter the parking lot entrance marked as the Grace Academy entrance.
 There will be only one accessible entrance to the building for Grace Academy at Mt.
-Vernon (See red star on

-Appendix A map).
+Vernon (See red star on Appendix A map).
 Parents and students should not use any other building entrance at Mt.
 Vernon.
 Parents utilizing the carpool line for drop-off and/or pick-up should follow the appropriate arrows (See Appendix A map).
 When you are waiting in the carpool line, please do not block any of the crosswalks.

 No student will be released from the building until a teacher has connected him/her with an authorized adult.
 If someone other than a parent is picking up your child, call the office or send a note to your child's teacher.
 No student will be allowed to leave early unless a parent has given prior written approval to the Head of School or teacher.
+To avoid congestion in the building and disruptions to class, early pickups between 2:30pm and 3pm are strongly discouraged.
 Grace Academy may charge a late fee of \$5.00 for each increment of 15 minutes that a student is picked-up late.